umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 sudo apt install astyle cmake gcc ninja-build libssl-dev python3-pytest python3-pytest-xdist unzip xsltproc doxygen graphviz python3-yaml valgrind
 ```
 Then we go towards compiling libOQS from source as a shared library.
 This shared library will later be used during strongswan compilation for building the "oqs" plugin that enables PQ crypto algorithms.
 Go to your home directory, and create a directory for LibOQS source.
 Then we clone the LibOQS github repository into this directory.
-As a user we proceed as follows
+As a super user we proceed as follows

 ```bash
 cd ~